What Does it Take to Be a Sales Engineer?

 Life As a Sales Engineer

-- Research and identify potential customers for products or services.
+- Create sales or service contracts for products or services.

 - Prepare and deliver technical presentations that explain products or services to customers and prospective customers.